jephthai/OpenPasswordFilter/README.md

 ## Event Logging
 The opfservice.exe application logs to the Application Event Log using codes 100, and 101.
 Searching the event log will identify what the opfservice is checking.
+If the service fails to start, it's likely an error ingesting the wordlists, and the line number of the problem entry will be written to the Application event log.

 ## Production Installation Details
 This requires a 64 bit OS as the password filter bitness must match that of the OS and I see no reason to target x86.
 If you